 In the summer the reverse of the situation described above can be true, and it is periods of calm, settled weather which usually bring the best results for sea anglers.
-This is because many of the spring and summer species which anglers target such as plaice, pollock, wrasse and mackerel (and the sandeels and sprats they prey on) spend the colder winter months in deeper water out to sea where the sea temperature is more stable, and move into shallower water nearer to the shore when the weather improves and the sea temperature begins to warm up.
+This is because many of the spring and summer species that anglers target such as plaice, pollock, wrasse and mackerel (and the sandeels and sprats they prey on) spend the colder winter months in deeper water out to sea where the sea temperature is more stable, and move into shallower water nearer to the shore when the weather improves and the sea temperature begins to warm up.
 However, if sea conditions close to the shore are rough or choppy they will not come in as close and may stay further out to sea, and out of range of the shore angler.
 For this reason, it often takes a spell of good weather and calm sea conditions before summer species begin to be caught by shore-based anglers.

 The Beaufort Scale